Titiksha20/Airbnb-London-Price-Prediction-and-Analysis/EXECUTIVE_SUMMARY.md

 ## BUSINESS PROBLEM

+Airbnb hosts in London struggle to price their properties optimally.
+Underpricing leaves money on the table (estimated £2,000-5,000/year lost revenue per property).
+Overpricing reduces bookings and hurts rankings.
+Manual pricing is time-consuming and inconsistent.
 Pricing model that predicts optimal nightly rates based on 70+ property features, achieving 67% prediction accuracy with business-actionable insights.

 ---